materialsvirtuallab/nano266/labs/lab2/README.md

   calculation = 'scf' ,    # Specifies that we are doing a static SCF calculation. outdir = './tmp' , pseudo_dir = './' ,      # Location of pseudopotential files.
+  tprnfor = .True.,        # Specifies that you want forces to be printed.
+Used tstress = .True.,        # in subsequent questions.
 /
 &system                    # Specifies the structure ibrav = 2,               # For PWSCF, ibrav = 2 denotes an FCC cell.